oadominguez/Scripts/README.md

 # Scripts
-Here are some Scripts i made
+Here you can find some helpful Scripts i made.